rg2/JHMR-v2/README.md

 ## Planned Work
 Although the following capabilities currently only exist in the first iteration of JHMR software, they will be incorporated into this repository at a future date:
-* 2D/3D Registration (intensity-based and feature-based)
+* Executable for running a multiple-view/multiple-resolution 2D/3D registration pipeline defined using a configuration file
 * Advanced debugging tools for 2D/3D registration methods
 * Intraoperative reconstruction of PAO bone fragments
 * Utilities for creation and manipulation of statistical shape models